 We walk to many diverse 'holy places', of all descriptions - and sing Jerusalem at them all.

-Featuring sleep in a Medieval Priory.
+Featuring sleep in a Medieval Refectory.
 A unique experience!

 The Path Includes:

 Temple of the Winds - highest hill in Sussex, and place where Tennyson (early William Blake adopter) was inspired.